Jada-e Maiwand

-Jada-E Maiwand or Jadah-E Maiwand (جاده میوند, Maiwand Road) is a major thoroughfare in the old center of Kabul, Afghanistan.
+Jada-E Maiwand or Jadah-E Maiwand (جاده میوند, Maiwand Road) is a major thoroughfare in the old center of Kabul, the capital of Afghanistan.
 The wide boulevard was built around 1948 as a modern main road cutting through the cluttered ancient alleyways.
 Although Kabul city has widely expanded since then, Jada-e Maiwand continues to be a go-to shopping place for many residents, for it has anything the city has and links to plenty of old bazaars and markets, such as Mandawi and Ka Foroshi (Bird Market).
-Jada-E Maiwand is a principal street in Kabul, Afghanistan.
+Jada-E Maiwand is a principal street in Kabul.
 It runs from Cinema Pamir in the west to its eastern end, where it meets Chaman-E Hozori at a closed section of the roadway.

 Name

 The avenue is named after the 1880 Battle of Maiwand, when the Afghans were victorious over the British in the Second Anglo-Afghan War.
 A victory monument was built at a circle in Maiwand Road in 1959.